 Learn Swedish as soon as possible.
 In this country English is the second language, all the people can speak English.
 But I think that the best way to integrate yourself completely is by speaking in Swedish.

-Do you have an anecdote about something strange that happend during your first time here?
+Do you have an anecdote about something strange that happened after you moved to Sweden from Italy?

 In Italy when you feel sick, you must stay at home.
 In Sweden is the opposite.
 If you have fever or other type of disease you must go out to breath clean and fresh air.
 Initially I thought that was crazy but now I think that is the better way to recover yourself.